Access Management

 Editor: can write and delete access; can modify and delete objects.

-Publisher: can execute access; can trigger an action that may have an immediate impact on the end customers or make objects publicly available.
+Publisher: can execute access; can trigger an action that may immediately impact the end customers or make objects publicly available.

 Exporter: can export or download data from the Bloomreach Engagement application.